2023 Tour Championship format: Starting strokes, handicaps and cut rules

-The 2023 Tour Championship format has been announced for the PGA Tour's FedEx Cup finale played at East Lake Golf Club in Atlanta.
+The 2023 Tour Championship format has been announced for the PGA Tour's FedEx Cup finale played at East Lake Golf Club in Atlanta, which is played Aug.
+24-27.

 The Tour Championship is the only PGA Tour stroke-play event that will use a handicap system.
 The Tour Championship field is comprised of 30 players, competing over 72 holes.